delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 When at a networking event do try to look and act professional.
 Depending on the event you may not need to wear attire suitable for an interview.
 If it's a casual breakfast / lunch event normal work clothes will be fine.

-# Passionate about your field

-# How to find the right job

-# Job hunting

-# Make sure the job you want won't disappoint you

-# How to negoiate a wage

-# How to buy a suit

 https://www.reddit.com/r/jobs/comments/5nhmp3/finally_have_a_new_job_and_its_all_because_i_was/